eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

          isomers_ because of the way they reflect plane-polarized light.
       1. **Diastereomers:** not enantiomers.
 One important subtype is:
-         1. **Cis/Trans Isomers:** occur when two functional groups can find themselves on the same or opposite sides of a non-rotating structure.
+         1. **Cis/Trans Isomers:** occur when two functional groups can find themselves on the same or opposite sides of a rigid structure.
 When both functional groups are on the same side of the rigid structure, that is a _cis_ isomer; when they are on opposite sides, that is a _trans_ isomer.

 This is an example of a _cis_ isomer: